nairobilug/nairobilug.or.ke/content/meetup-february-2026-i-love-freesoftware-day.md

 One of the members of the LUG - ekiara - shared this video with us.
 Enjoy it.
 [Interview with 'Just use a VPS bro' (Openclaw edition)]( https://www.youtube.com/watch?v=40SnEd1RWUU)

-Join our chat and share a video you think we might find funny and we might have it in the monthly meetup blog. :)
+Join our chat and share a video that you think is funny.
+We might have it featured in our next blog. :)

 ### March Meetup